Where do Leadbeater’s Possums live?

 The Leadbeater’s Possum is theoretically protected under Victorian and Australian law.

 In the state of Victoria it is classified as threatened under the Flora and Fauna Guarantee (FFG) Act 1988.
 The Action Statement outlining conservation & management issues for Leadbeater’s Possum prepared under the FFG Act was first published in 1995.
-A revised version was approved in 2014 but is still inadequate.
+A revised version was approved in 2014 but remains inadequate.

 In July 2014 CSIRO published The Action Plan for Australian Mammals 2012 (Woinarski et al.) which listed Leadbeater’s Possum as Critically endangered on the same IUCN criteria used for the EPBC listing.